Automattic/wp-calypso/client/state/site-roles/README.md

 };
 ```

+## Selectors

-## Selectors are intended to assist in extracting data from the global state tree for consumption by other modules.
+Selectors are intended to assist in extracting data from the global state tree for consumption by other modules.

-#### `isRequestingSiteRoles`
+### `isRequestingSiteRoles`

 Returns true if user roles are currently fetching for the given site ID.